Oct19/breast-elastography-robot/README.md

 ## To do

+### State

+- Add state: Idle, Moving, Zeroing, Error

 ### Stepper

 - Implement code from PiPlot

+### Serial Port

+- Update serial task

 ### OLED

-- OLED need not be real time, 5Hz refresh rate is sufficient
-- OLED should display warning, notification, send and receive message from USB serial port, and current state (decending priorities)

-        If OLEDMessage.warning != NULL
-        Display warning message
-        OLEDMessage.warning = NULL
-        osDelay(1000)

-- Notification such as hit limit switch, black background last for 1s
-- Serial message might be too frequent to display all.
-When this happens, display

-        Rx: 12 messages
-        Tx: 4 messages

-- When no Rx Tx for 2 seconds, display current state of the machine, 10Hz refresh rate

-        State: Zeroing
-        Z: 12, Angle: 120
+- Update OLED_HandleTypeDef

 ## Fixed Issue

 - On board LED not working after RTC enabled: Need to disable RTC output
 - FreeRTOS osDelay cause Hard Fault: increase task stack size
 - OLED interrupt display conflict with display task, result in broken display.
-Change to constant refresh rate without interrupt(interrupt message does not show at once, but on the next screen refresh)
+Change to constant refresh rate without interrupt(interrupt message does not show at once, but on the next screen refresh
+- RTC increase flash size by a lot, removed since calender feature is not necessary
+- Sometimes PlatformIO need to build twice to build successfully, or after Clean All

 ## References